bdorn15/Get-next-line/README.md

 - The final line is returned without "\n" if the file does not end with one

 ## Notes
-- BUFFER_SIZE can be adjusted by peer evaluators/moulinette, so the implementation must work for small and large values.
+- BUFFER_SIZE can be adjusted, so the implementation must work for small and large values.
 - This project is typically tested on Linux/glibc.
 If you're on Windows, use WSL/Ubuntu for consistent behavior.
-- Always free() the returned line after use to avoid memory leaks.

 ## License
 Educational project (42).